2qx/unspent/packages/app/src/routes/documentation/+page.md

 // [ ] Spending transaction must use version 2.
 // [ ] The input must have aged for a predefined number of blocks (the period)
 // [ ] All utxos must be processed atomically.
 One coin per tx, no merging.
+// [ ] Require the first payment be sent to the receipt
+// If enough funds exist for future payments,
+//    [ ] calculate the remainder value
+//    [ ] send the installment to the receipt
-// [ ] If enough funds exist for future payments, send the remainder back to the contract,
+//    [ ] send the remainder back to the contract
+// Otherwise,
+//    [ ] calculate a balloon payment
-// [ ] Otherwise, liquidate the contract via a balloon payment to the recipient.
+//    [ ] require the payment to recipient exceed the ballon amount.
 //
 // Implementation notes: contract requires 32-byte locking bytecode style address.
 //